-This Pumpkin Spice Granola Recipe is a must for Fall!
+This Pumpkin Spice Granola Recipe is a must for a Fall breakfast!
 Pair with yogurt, pancakes or enjoy on it's own for a healthy snack on the go.

 - Oil: You can use coconut oil, olive oil, sunflower oil or any other neutral tasting oil for this homemade granola.